 |[CS 281 Advanced Machine Learning]||not offered 2016-17|

-*Master's students can include up to two 100-level courses in their Plans of Study.
+*Master's students can include up to three 100-level courses in their Plans of Study.
 Secondary Field students generally need to have only 200 level courses in the Plans of Study but may petition to have include one 100-level course.